 Nothing that is not there and the nothing that is.

 1921, PUB.
 THE POETRY MAGAZINE

-The artist Robert Ryman, who died on 8 February, perhaps understood this better than anyone.
+The artist Robert Ryman, who died in February 2019, perhaps understood this better than anyone.
 He spent virtually his entire career on white.
 “It was never an intention of mine to make white paintings,” he told Art News magazine in 1986.
 “The white is just a means of exposing other elements.
 White enables other things to become visible.”
 It was about the physical means of production: colour was a distraction.
 As art critic Adrian Searle says, “What Ryman focused on was as much painting’s materiality as image-making… Material became a matter of the sheering and adhering of surfaces – lacquer or casein-based paints, oils and acrylics on wood or paper, canvas or metal.
 Gloss and matte-ness, thickness and thinness, evenness and churnedness.
 He worked his fields of white, walked their fences with his brush and his eye.”
 Ryman was called an Abstract Expressionist and Minimalist, but he preferred the term Realist, saying, “I don’t abstract from anything… I am involved with real space, the room itself, real light and real surface”.